AlexeyMatveev686/office-js-api/Cell/Api/Methods/CreateSchemeColor.md

 ## Example

-This example reates a complex color scheme selecting from one of the available schemes.
+This example creates a complex color scheme selecting from one of the available schemes.

 ```javascript
 builder.CreateFile("xlsx");